-The object of the game is to serve as many customers as possible in each level, and to finish with a possible total of three stars, similar to Angry Birds or 10 Second Ninja X. Interestingly, it alludes to the fact that 3 Michelin stars is the highest accolade a chef can attain in the cooking profession.
+The object of the game is to serve as many customers as possible in each level and to finish with a possible total of three stars, similar to Angry Birds or 10 Second Ninja X. Interestingly, it alludes to the fact that 3 Michelin stars are the highest accolade a chef can attain in the cooking profession.
 It’s an extremely challenging game, but at the same time, it’s also extremely fun.
 It’s satisfying to be able to adapt to the layout of each kitchen, and plan your strategy in accordance with the food that is being ordered by the customers; much like being an executive chef, in fact.
-There are penalties for overcooking food, as well as sending the wrong orders, which is also an integral part of where game’s level of challenge lies.
+There are penalties for overcooking food, as well as sending the wrong orders, which is also an integral part of where the game’s level of challenge lies.
 Whilst looking simplistic, beneath the surface, there is a system that is easy to learn, yet difficult to master.

 Controls – 9/10

 At times, the controls can be somewhat unresponsive, but not to the extent that it ruins the gameplay, like what has happened with many other challenging games that have been developed in the past.
 Most often than not if a player makes a mistake, it is down to how they perform in the game, which is how it should be.
-Apart from this one minor gripe I have, I was particularly impressed with how the developers had handled the controls scheme; it makes it unlike any other game I’ve played.
+Apart from this one minor gripe I have, I was particularly impressed with how the developers had handled the controls scheme; it makes it, unlike any other game I’ve played.

 Lifespan – 7/10